Cambodian leader's son, a West Point grad, set to take reins of power — but will he bring change?

 With a warm smile and soft tone, a stark contrast to his father's stern look and military-like cadence, Hun Manet said the CPP had brought peace, stability and progress to the Cambodian people.

-''Voting for the CPP is voting for yourselves,'' he told the cheering crowd, promising to return Cambodia's national pride to a ''greater level than the glorious Angkor era'' of the Khmer Empire, centuries ago.
+''Voting for the Cambodian People's Party is voting for yourselves,'' he told the cheering crowd, promising to return Cambodia's national pride to a ''greater level than the glorious Angkor era'' of the Khmer Empire, centuries ago.

 With the only credible challenge to the CPP barred from participating in the elections on a technicality, Cambodians are being offered little choice but to vote for the ruling party again.
 The arrests over the past week of several leading opposition figures have served to help stifle visible support for anyone but the CPP on the streets of Phnom Penh.